lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[H4\] Cho, C.J. *et al.* (2025). '[**Protocells by spontaneous reaction of cysteine with short-chain thioesters**](https://www.nature.com/articles/s41557-024-01666-y)'. *Nat.
 Chem.* 17, pp.148-155 (2025). doi:10.1038/s41557-024-01666-y

 >Cysteine reacts with a 8-carbon thioester of choline in water at pH 8 to form a two-tailed amphiphile (a diacylcysteine), which forms membrane bilayer vesicles in the presence of a silica substrate.
 This occurred at concentrations far below the critical micelle concentration (CMC).
 Peptides with an *N*\-terminal cysteine residue were also capable of reaction and vesicle formation, with faster kinetics and lower CMC.
 The vesicles were stable in divalent cation solution up to 2 mM Mg(II) and 10 mM Ca(II).
 Aminoacylating ribozymes (using biotinyl-Tyr(Me)-oxazolone as their substrate) encapsulated within the vesicles retained their functionality.

+\[H5\] Cohen, Z. R. *et al.* (2024). '[**Stabilization of Prebiotic Vesicles by Peptides Depends on Sequence and Chirality: A Mechanism for Selection of Protocell-Associated Peptides**](https://pubs.acs.org/doi/10.1021/acs.langmuir.4c00150)'. *Langmuir*, 40(17), pp.8971-8980. doi:10.1021/acs.langmuir.4c00150.

+>Lipid bilayers encapsulating homochiral Leu-Leu, Leu-Gly and Leu-Ser dipeptides grew to larger sizes and were more stable to salt-induced flocculation than those encapsulating heterochiral dipeptides, which led to leaky vesicles.
+This provides a selection mechanism for homochirality in vesicle-bound dipeptides.

 ---